Permic languages: Classification

 The Permic languages have traditionally been classified as Finno-Permic languages, along with the Finnic, Saami, Mordvin, and Mari languages.
 The Finno-Permic and Ugric languages together made up the Finno-Ugric family.
 However, this taxonomy has more recently been called into question, and the relationship of the Permic languages to other Uralic languages remains uncertain.

+History

+The word Permian can be traced back philologically to the Russian word Perem (Перемь) or Perm (Пермь) which is found in medieval Russian chronicles.
+The word was initially used to designate certain territories, including the lower reaches of the Dvina River, as well as the area bounded by the Pechora, Vychegda and Kama rivers in the north, west and south, and the Urals in the east, which was incorporated into the Russian state in the late 15th century.
+The word Permian was then used to designate the non-Russian peoples who lived in there, which mostly included the Zyrians, and the Russians later began using the appellation Zyrian.
+From the 19th century, the word Permian was used in scholarly writing to designate the Zyrians and the Udmurts.

 Phonology

 Proto-Uralic word roots have been subject to particularly heavy reduction in the Permic languages.